njfritter/sentimentAnalysis_presCandidatesUSA2016/README.md

       make

-and you will get the same result as the three python commands above
+and the three python commands above will run in that order.

 ## METHOD

- - Scrape data from Twitter using the "twitterScraper.py" function
+ - Scrape data from Twitter using the "twitterScraper.py" function and

  - You will get a database (.db) file as "handles.db"